Debra Wood, RN

 Chemotherapy frequently causes hair loss.
 If your hair falls out, then wear a scarf or hat to protect the skin on your scalp.
 Consider wearing a wig.

-Medications, especially pain medicines, can cause
+Medications, especially pain medications, can cause

 constipation.
 Eat whole grain foods and drink plenty of fluids to avoid constipation.
 Staying active with exercise is also a good way to prevent this side effect.